Joséphine de Beauharnais: First marriage

 In October 1779, she went to France with her father.
 She married Alexandre on 13 December 1779, in Noisy-le-Grand.
 They had two children: a son, Eugène de Beauharnais, and a daughter, Hortense de Beauharnais (who later married Napoleon's brother Louis Bonaparte in 1802).
+Alexandre assumed legal paternity of Hortense, but when Joséphine announced him the birth he wrote her that he knew for certain that baby was the result of adultery.
 Joséphine and Alexandre's marriage was not a happy one.
 Alexandre abandoned his family for over a year to live with a mistress and frequented brothels, leading to a court-ordered separation during which Joséphine and the children lived at Alexandre's expense in the Pentemont Abbey.

 On 2 March 1794, during the Reign of Terror, the Committee of Public Safety ordered the arrest of her husband.
 He was jailed in the Carmes Prison in Paris.
 Considering Joséphine as being too close to the counter-revolutionary financial circles, the Committee ordered her arrest on 18 April 1794.
 A warrant of arrest was issued against her on 21 April 1794, and she was imprisoned in the Carmes Prison until 28 July.
 During this time, Joséphine was only allowed to communicate with her children by their scrawls on the laundry list, which the jailers soon prohibited.

 Her husband was accused of having poorly defended Mainz in July 1793, and being considered an aristocratic suspect, was sentenced to death and guillotined with his cousin Augustin on 23 July 1794, on the Place de la Révolution (later Place de la Concorde) in Paris.
 Joséphine was freed five days later, thanks to the Fall of Maximilien Robespierre, which ended the Reign of Terror.
 On 27 July 1794 Tallien arranged the liberation of Thérèse Cabarrus, and soon after that of Joséphine.
 In June 1795, a new law allowed her to recover the possessions of Alexandre.